ElliotMillington/Working-Memory-VR-Experiment/README.md

 # Working-Memory-VR-Experiment

 This project seeks to provide a flexible tool to create memory based experiments in both 2D and 3D.
 Using this tool an experimenter is able to test users over an extensive range of customisable varibales to construct test conditions for any number of hypotheses.
-A single target shape in 2D             |  A 2D trial displaying five target shapes  | The Start of a 2D Trial
+A single target shape in 2D             |  A 2D trial displaying five target shapes  | The start of a 2D trial
 :-------------------------:|:-------------------------:|:--------------------------:|
 ![2dTarget1](https://user-images.githubusercontent.com/60265517/184759346-2fef9d61-0449-486a-8005-39db490aab79.PNG) | ![2dTarget5](https://user-images.githubusercontent.com/60265517/184766663-6ca2b8ef-3c3f-4661-950f-1674306804a1.PNG) | ![2dDisplay](https://user-images.githubusercontent.com/60265517/184759385-5adaa5fe-683a-4113-9443-827253134b32.PNG)